Austria’s Mayer wins Olympic super-G, breaks Norway’s streak

 Aksel Lund Svindal, the 2010 Olympic champion in super-G, placed fifth the day after taking Mayer’s downhill title.

-Low-ranked skiers in the 62-racer lineup were yet to start, but they are not a threat to the medal times on another near-perfect clear and cold day for racing.
+”Unbelievable,” said Mayer, adding that he grew up admiring the Olympic silver medal that his father, Helmut Mayer, won in the super-G at the 1988 Games in Calgary.

-It’s been an interesting week for Mayer.
+It’s been an up-and-down week for Mayer.
 He crashed into a course-side television cameraman Tuesday in the slalom leg of the combined event, won by his teammate, Marcel Hirscher.

-Mayer seemed to be feeling the effects of that fall two days later, with a disappointing ninth finish in defense of his 2014 Olympic downhill title.
+He was still feeling the effects of that fall two days later, with a disappointing ninth-place finish when he attempted to defend his 2014 Olympic downhill title.

-His victory Friday tops that of his father, Helmut, who won silver in super-G when it joined the Olympic program at the 1988 Calgary Games.
+”I didn’t know if I would start the downhill,” the 27-year-old Austrian said. ”I had real pain in my hip.”

+Still, Mayer has a history of recovering from severe injury since his first Olympic gold.
+He broke two vertebrae in his back in a crash at a World Cup downhill at Val Gardena, Italy in 2015.
+He underwent surgery and spent 11 days in a hospital before slowly making his way back to training.

 The last non-Norwegian to win the men’s super-G gold medal was Hermann Maier at the 1998 Nagano Olympics.
 The Austrian great won that race three days after walking away unhurt from a spectacular cartwheeling crash in downhill.